 Back in Send, when choosing the recipient group for your reminder email, you can simply select your Reminder to Register list of non responders to send the campaign to.

-If you would like to send out a Reminder to Attend, a similar process can be followed - complete a search in InterAction to push all Yes RSVPs into a Send group.
+The same thing can also be done for a Reminder to Attend - complete a search in InterAction to push all Yes RSVPs into a Send group.
 You can then create a Reminder to Attend email campaign and send it out to this list.